spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-attribute-cart-based-catalog-personalization-spryker-commerce-os/tutorial-boosting-cart-based-search.md

 <a name="plugin"></a>

-{% info_block infoBox "Snippet for Implementing Cart Boost Query Expander" %}
+{% info_block infoBox "Snippet for implementing cart boost query expander" %}

 Check out the example code of the `CartBoostQueryExpanderPlugin` plugin: